Interserve shares sink as it battles to avoid Carillion’s fate

 Interserve’s combined credit score, which measures on a scale of 100 to 1 how likely a company is to default on its debts in the next year, was “1”, according to Refinitiv Eikon data, indicating it was expected to default.

-Sky News reported on Monday that the firm’s creditors had hired Lazard to advise on the terms of a 600 million pound rescue deal.
+Sky News reported on Monday that the firm’s creditors had hired Lazard to advise on the terms of a £600 million rescue deal.
 Lazard and Interserve did not immediately respond to request for comment on the report.

 And also on Monday, Danish outsourcing group ISS said it plans to cut its workforce by 100,000 and raise up to $381 million by selling businesses over the next two years, betting that focusing on its biggest clients will boost sales growth.